zteln/goblin/README.md

 ## Disk table format

-> #### Note {: .warning}
->
-> The disk table format can (and most likely will) change between versions.
-Disk tables will be automatically migrated to newer versions once a more stable format is released.
-In the meantime, one should migrate the files oneself.

 SST files use the `<no>.goblin` format and follow this binary structure:

 | SST | SEPARATOR | FOOTER |